ju-lewis/ju-lewis/README.md

 <!-- Intro Paragraph -->

-I'm a first year student at the University of Melbourne majoring in <strong>Computing and Software Systems</strong> 💻
+I'm a second year student at the University of Melbourne majoring in <strong>Computing and Software Systems</strong> 💻

 Currently my programming interest is completely split between embedded programming and web development - with much of my course material (and subsequently projects) being algorithm-focused :&#8203;)